apivault-labs/linkedin-jobs-scraper-python/README.md

 that the official API doesn't expose, for $0.003/job pay-as-you-go.

 **Q: Will I get blocked / banned?**
-A: All scraping happens on Apify's infrastructure via Thunderbit's whitelisted pool.
-You don't connect to LinkedIn directly — your IP and your account are never touched.
+A: The SDK only calls the hosted Apify Actor and reads its Dataset.
+Collection runs remotely, so your local IP and account are not used by this client.

 **Q: Can I filter by skills like "must have Python AND AWS"?**
 A: Yes — `client.filter_by_skills(jobs, "Python", "AWS", match_all=True)`.